When To Use FREE Sunshine Instead Of Kitchen Appliances

 For my family, I’ve made sun tea for years now and will continue to do so.
 But to each their own!

-Dissolving Honey Crystals
+Dissolving Honey Crystals Using Only The Sun

 There are many ways to use FREE solar energy to replace your kitchen cooking.
 Sun Tea, Dehydrating Or Solar Cooking! #TexasHomesteader

-No problem – a little time spent in the sun and this honey reverts back to it’s sweet pourable self with no further interaction from me!
-Now THAT’S what I call lazy smart!
+A little time spent in the sun on my picnic table and this honey reverts back to it’s sweet pourable self with no further interaction from me!

 Note: Keep Your Honey In GLASS Jars!

-Now that we have our own apiary, our honey is stored only in glass canning jars.
 That way when it does crystallize (and real honey DOES crystalize!) it’s easy to use the sun to melt it back down to it’s liquidy sweetness again.

-Using The Sun To Dehydrate Food
+Using The Sun To Dehydrate Food Outside

 Several years ago I bought a * Sun Oven and I’ve been having a blast with it ever since.
 Mine came with the accessory package.